 In many cases, Dasuquin not only helps to prevent further damage to the cartilage in your dog’s joints, but it helps to rebuild some of the cartilage that has already been lost.

-This will help reduce the pain and inflammation associated with the condition and improve your dog’s mobility, so he can run, jump and play like he formerly could.
+This will help reduce the joint pain and inflammation associated with the condition and improve your dog’s mobility, so he can run, jump and play like he formerly could.

 Dasuquin is typically administered on a daily basis.
 It can take several weeks for Dasuquin to produce results, although some owners report improvements after only a few days of use.